altocodenl/tagaway/readme.md

    - After trimmed, `tag` cannot start with `[a-z]::`.
    - If `del` is `true`, the tag will be removed, otherwise it will be added.
    - All pivs must exist and user must be owner of the pivs, otherwise a 404 is returned.
-   - There should be no repeated ids on the query, otherwise a 400 is returned.
+   - There should be no repeated tags on the body, otherwise a 400 is returned.
    - If successful, returns a 200.

 - `GET /tags`
    - Returns an array of the form `['tag1', 'tag2', ...]`.
 This list also includes year tags and geotags, but it doesn't include `a::`, `d::`, or tags shared with the user by other users.

+- `POST /hometags`
+   - Body must be of the form `{hometags: [STRING, ...]}`.
+   - Each of the tags must be a string that does not start with `[a-z]::`.
+   - All the tags must exist and user must be owner of the pivs, otherwise a 404 is returned.
+   - There should be no repeated tags on the query, otherwise a 400 is returned.
+   - If successful, returns a 200.

 - `POST /query`
    - Body must be of the form `{tags: [STRING, ...], mindate: INT|UNDEFINED, maxdate: INT|UNDEFINED, sort: newest|oldest|upload, from: INT|UNDEFINED, fromDate: INT|UNDEFINED, to: INT, recentlyTagged: [STRING, ...]|UNDEFINED, refresh: UNDEFINED|BOOLEAN}`.
 Otherwise, a 400 is returned with body `{error: ...}`.